aquasecurity/trivy/docs/misconfiguration/advanced/exceptions.md

 ## Namespace-based exceptions
 You might want to disable builtin policies partially or fully.
 For those occasions, you can use namespace-based exceptions.
-Rule-based exceptions are also written in Rego, and allow you to specify packages where you want to disable.
+Namespace-based exceptions are also written in Rego, and allow you to specify packages where you want to disable.

+The package name must be `namespace.exceptions`.
 Packages returned by `exception` will be exempted.
 `data.namespaces` includes all package names.

 !!! example
     ``` rego
+        package namespace.exceptions

+        import data.namespaces

         exception[ns] {
             ns := data.namespaces[_]
-        startswith(ns, "appshield.dockerfile")
+            startswith(ns, "appshield")
         }
     ```

 This example exempts all builtin policies for Kubernetes.